naxo100/PISKa/Home.md

 `%var: 'varName' 50`

-what is the same to varName=50.
+which is the same to varName=50.
 We can also do something like

 `%var: 'agentNumberA' agentA()`